per1234/esparto/api_cycle.md

 ![Esparto Logo](/assets/espartotitle.png)
 # Esparto 3.0.0 API: "LifeCycle" events and callbacks

-Esparto monitors all possible real-world events that are built into it (web UI, MQTT etc) or that your code defines for your app e.g. timers, GPIO functions etc. In order to ensure things run smoothly, it processes events in a a carefully controlled order and places them in a queue.
+Esparto monitors a number of built-in real-world events (web UI, MQTT etc) or that your code defines for your app e.g. timers, GPIO functions etc. In order to ensure things run smoothly, it processes events in a carefully controlled order and places them in a queue.
-Your code then, is all in callbacks and runs only when Esparto decideds that is is appropriate for this point in the "lifecycle"
+Your code exists mostly in callbacks that you provide and runs at the appropriate point in the lifecycle, as dictated by Esparto.

-The lifecycle event are the "top-level" events that will happen whether you write any code of your own or not.
+Lifecycle events are the "top-level" events that will happen whether you write any code of your own or not.
+They are _all_ optional.

 # addConfig
 Allows the user to add his / her own name/value pairs to the Configuration Items which are stored in SPIFFS and will persist across reboots.
-See [Timers, task scheduling](../master/api_timer.md) for the full API to manage Configuration Items
+See [Timers, task scheduling](../master/api_timer.md#the-configuration-system) for the full API to manage Configuration Items

 _Typical reason for "hooking" into this lifecycle callback:_